The Locker Key

 “OK, get your stuff together.
 We gotta split.
 Right now!”

-“Very funny.
+“Okay.
 Go out the back door.
 Toss your bag in the back of my Jeep then walk down past the garage to the alleyway.
 Turn left and go down about three houses.
 You’ll see another garage that’s open.
 Make yourself invisible and wait for me.
 Do not come out until you see me.
 Now go!”

 “Is that you Mick?”